-The main purpose of this evaluation is to draw lessons from the implementation of the Country Programming Framework (CPF) 2018-2022 - the programming document defining the joint medium and long-term priorities identified by FAO and the Government of Mali, and to make recommendations for the development of the new programming cycle.
+The evaluation drew lessons from the implementation of the Country Programming Framework (CPF) 2018-2022 - the document defining the joint medium and long-term priorities identified by FAO and the Government of Mali.
+It made recommendations for the development of the new programming cycle.

 The current CPF covers the period 2018-2022 and aims to help build a Mali free from hunger and malnutrition.
 The priority areas of intervention of the programme are: